I was employed by the University of Florida from 1972-2010. I have

 an interview

 about the book in the Wiley publication "Statistics Views."
-Here is a
+Here are

 in Biometrical